Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-device.md

 </div>
 <br />

 When you click the button, the dialog window appears.
-Below the input field is a description of the device name rule.
+Below the input field is a description of the device name rules.

 <div>
     <img alt="device-register-dialog" src={useBaseUrl('/img/quickstart/create-device/create_device2_en.png')} />